TAMMoura/aceleradev-react/README.md

 ## :zap: Sobre o Programa de Aceleração

 It's a free training program for technology professionals.
-For ** 10 weeks **, devs and data scientists have access to challenges, content and the Codenation Community to acquire and practice the technical skills most used by technology companies around the world.
+For a few weeks, devs and data scientists have access to challenges, content and the Codenation Community to acquire and practice the technical skills most used by technology companies around the world.